 Typical route for houseboats on the Great Loop.

 We are looking to have a houseboat built to handle the Great Loop?
 We have sent out a bid to three houseboat manufacturers a list of our requirements for a future houseboat.
 Reply - Answer

 This vessel will be 95' x 22' in length, and needs to be capable of navigating around the Great Circle Route.

 Can someone provide proper recommended design (structural) characteristics, that will be necessary to handle the great lakes, across the Gulf from Mobile to Florida and other potentially rough water areas?

 I currently have the prospective manufacturers and their respective marine architects studying the issue.

 Would also appreciate any experiential stories or recommendations relative to taking a houseboat on such a journey.

-Robert W. Steen
+Thank you, Robert W. Steen

 Well Robert, congratulations on your decision to do the Great Loop, and also on your decision to have a new houseboat built to handle it all.

 If I was to have a new houseboat built to do the Great Circle, I would definitely have Pluckebaum Houseboats on my list of potential manufacturers.
 Skipperliner Houseboats would also be on my potential builder list.